Nitrokey/nitrokey-websmartcard/README.md

 ### Keys

 This solution will support multiple keys.
-Keys can be derived on the fly from a master key or imported and stored in the device (resident keys).
+Keys can be derived on the fly from a main key or imported and stored in the device (resident keys).
 All key operations (sign, decrypt) require the public key as a parameter.
 These operations follow this scheme:
 1) Check if public key or key handle matches any stored (resident) key and origin.
 If not, continue with step 2, otherwise step 3.
-2) Derive key: key = KDF(master key, key_handle, origin) and verify it's validity against HMAC.
+2) Derive key: key = KDF(main key, key_handle, origin) and verify it's validity against HMAC.
 3) Compute key operation with payload.
 4) Return result.

 * Keys' attributes contain usage flag: encryption/decryption, signing, and both.
 (TODO: Should this be delegated to web application via key handle or key ID?)
-* Master key is 256 bit long.
+* Main key is 256 bit long.

 #### Cross and same origin keys